-All close contacts should not be allowed to travel internationally, unless this has been arranged in accordance with WHO advice for repatriation.
-Crew members may remain on board in quarantine if single occupancy balcony cabins are available in a designated quarantine area that has limited access, where precautionary measures can be closely monitored and controlled.
-Moreover, for situations where disembarkation of passengers and quarantine ashore are not feasible (e.g. due to lack of quarantine facilities ashore or visa issues), close contacts may remain in the ship's quarantine facilities on board (separated and individually quarantined for the required period of time), provided strict control measures are implemented and cabins have access to natural light (window or balcony) and required services.
+Moreover, for situations where disembarkation of passengers and quarantine ashore are not feasible (e.g. due to lack of quarantine facilities ashore or visa issues) or the competent port health authority is satisfied that effective quarantine can be performed on board, close contacts may remain in the ship's quarantine facilities on board (separated and individually quarantined for the required period of time), provided strict control measures are implemented and cabins have access to natural light (window or balcony) and required services.
+The requirement for window/balcony does not apply for small ships (with less than 100 guests).